adjorkas/adjorkas/README.md

-- 👋 Hi, I’m @adjorkas
-- 🌱 I’m currently learning the very basics of coding.
+Hi, I’m @adjorkas.
+I’m currently learning the very basics of coding. 🌱

 <!---
 adjorkas/adjorkas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.